| Text Version click here Aims and Objectives

 and is working with the BBC's to co-ordinate an album to feature re-releases

+and previously unpublished material with a host of contemporary stars.
 Fred Van Doran - A virtuosi jazz pianist, composer, arranger and musical

 director for Matt Monroe and Engelbert Humperdink among others.
 Fred now